Cyber AssessValydex™by iFeelTech

 Common 2026 insurance requirements:

-Multi-factor authentication on all remote access and administrative accounts
+• Phishing-resistant multi-factor authentication (passkeys or hardware keys preferred) on all remote access and administrative accounts

 • Coverage denial for incidents related to missing controls